 Your female dog is in heat, she will release pheromones that attracts male dogs from all around looking to mate.
 Male dogs will jump over or dig under fences to get to your female in heat.
 Preventing unwanted mating is a benefit of spaying.

 Lessen a Male Dog’s Desire to Roam Away from Home

 An intact male will do just about anything to mate, especially if he catches the scent of a female in heat.
-Escaping and roaming to get to a female increases risks of injury of being hit by a car or fights with other males.
+Escaping and roaming to get to a female increases the risk of injury by being hit by a car or fighting with other males.